aklein-dex/pari-magique/README.md

 ##### member

-* see leagues
+* see factions
-* create a league (and becomes coach)
+* create a faction (and becomes coach)
-* send a request to join a league (and becomes player)
+* send a request to join a faction (and becomes player)

 ##### unregistered user

 * create an account (and becomes member)

-#### League wide
+#### Faction wide

-A league is a group of users.
-For example, you can be a member of a league with your friends and a member of a second league with your coworkers.
+A faction is a group of users.
+For example, you can be a member of a faction with your friends and a member of a second faction with your coworkers.

 ##### coach

-* add tournaments to a league
+* add tournaments to a faction
-* accept requets from players to join the league
+* accept requets from players to join the faction
 * promote players to coach

 ##### player